a

 Suppressing Auto-Icons

-Note: Links inside <nav> and <header> elements automatically suppress icons - no data-no-icon needed.
+Use data-no-icon to suppress automatic icons.
+Links inside <nav>, <header>, and <footer> automatically suppress icons — no attribute needed.

 Variants